 Geographic segmentation helps you understand how patterns like this can affect your business, allowing you to tailor your campaigns correctly.
 For instance, your customer base might be highly influenced by geographical factors such as the weather of the location, which can indirectly or directly affect their buying habits.

 Let’s use Nike as an example.
-While you’ll find Nike ads for American football and baseball in the U.S., but you’ll see ads for European soccer products.
+While you’ll find Nike ads for American football and baseball in the U.S., you’ll see ads for European soccer products.

 This is a classic example of geographic segmentation instead of demographic segmentation.